EugenieKa/SEMANTIC/README.md

 All libraries/ modules are in the Pycharm file tree under:
 > External folders > Python 3.9 > site-packages

-The most important libraries and built-in modules explicitly used in the program (and not implicitly by others API client or libraries)
+The most important libraries and built-in modules explicitly used in the program (and not implicitly by others  libraries)

 - SPARQLWrapper interface to send queries to SPARQL endpoints and get results
 - elasticsearch, elastic_transport, elasticsearch.helpers